 Elena O. Siegel, Ph.D., R.N.

-Before coming to the Betty Irene Moore School of Nursing at UC Davis, Siegel was an assistant professor at Oregon Health and Science University School of Nursing.
+Before coming to the Betty Irene Moore School of Nursing at UC Davis in 2010, Siegel was an assistant professor at Oregon Health and Science University School of Nursing.
 While at Oregon Health and Science University School of Nursing, she was involved in the curriculum development of two Doctor of Nursing Practice courses ― Health Systems: Organizations and Change and Applied Health Care Economics and Finance.
-At OHSU, she was also named as a Claire M. Fagin Postdoctoral Fellow, funded by the John A. Hartford Foundation Building Academic Geriatric Nursing Capacity program and Atlantic Philanthropies.
+She was also named a Claire M. Fagin Postdoctoral Fellow, funded by the John A. Hartford Foundation Building Academic Geriatric Nursing Capacity program and Atlantic Philanthropies.

-Siegel is the recipient of several scholarships, including de Tornyay Center for Healthy Aging and Hartford Foundation scholarships for her doctoral and master’s degree research.
+Siegel is the recipient of several scholarships, including de Tornyay Center for Healthy Aging and Hartford Foundation scholarships for her doctoral and master’s-degree research.
 Siegel has been published in Annals of Long-Term Care: Clinical Care and Aging, The Gerontologist, Nursing Administration Quarterly, Journal of Gerontological Nursing, the International Journal of Older People Nursing, Policy Politics & Nursing Practice, Health Care Management Review and Nursing Outlook.
 She is a member of the National Hartford Centers of Gerontological Nursing Excellence alumni group (formerly known as BAGNC), Western Institute of Nursing and the Gerontological Society of America.